 The Internet of Things has made a rapid transition from trade journal buzzword to core function for many companies.
-The Internet of Things is no longer about “pie in the sky” consumer goods like smart refrigerators; today countless companies are finding real applications for this technology that can drive sales, boost profits, and reduce costs.
+The IoT application is no longer about “pie in the sky” consumer goods like smart refrigerators; today countless companies are finding real applications for this technology that can drive sales, boost profits, and reduce costs.

 Problems Of Scale

 Your company doesn’t have to deploy many smart devices before you find yourself facing a tidal wave of incoming data.
 IBM recently estimated that a single smart car could generate as much as 25 GB of data per hour when in use.
 Even though your own devices are likely to be less “noisy,” the amount of data you need to sift through scales exponentially as more devices are deployed.

 App development is just part of making that data productive.
 You also need the IT infrastructure in place to receive, store, and manipulate your device data.
 The traffic between your organization and its devices may be two-way or one-way, and your infrastructure should be ready to handle the increased traffic that smart devices impose upon it.
 Successful implementation of smart devices will definitely put you into a “big data” situation, and you need to be ready to take full advantage of that.

 The sheer variety of different ways you might take advantage of smart devices and their data makes it difficult to talk generally about the sort of applications you’ll need.
 Just bear in mind that you likely have opportunities to benefit both your own organization and your end users.
 You may want to invest in separate teams to cover each of these bases.